Jorinde Voigt: Piece for Words and Views (2012) Love as passion: On the Codification of Intimacy (2013/2014)

-This 36-part series marks a radical shift in the artist practice.
-While earlier works developed notation systems that visually translated the perception of objects or situations, Piece for Words and Views is the first work cycle in which Voigt concretely attempts to find images that correspond to internal processes.
+This 36-part series marks a radical shift in Voigt's practice.
+While earlier works developed notation systems that visually translated the perception of objects or situations, Piece for Words and Views is the first work cycle in which Voigt concretely attempts to find images which correspond to internal processes.
 With this shift in Voigt’s work, finding forms that correlate to imagination, memory, experience and emotion moved to the forefront of her practice.
 Piece for Words and Views explores how, when reading, words have the capacity to produce images in the reader’s imagination.
 The series transforms specific words from A Lover's Discourse by Roland Barthes into both abstract and representational imagery.
 Each mental image receives a specific color and form, which is rendered via contoured drawing on colored vellum.
 The final drawing is made by collaging the multiple images, forming an ambiguous relation among them.
 A similar process is at work in Voigt’s 48-part series Love as Passion: On the Codification of Intimacy, which takes responds to Niklas Luhmann's 1982 book by the same name.
 Each drawing in Codification of Intimacy takes a chapter, passage, or key word that Voigt distilled from Luhmann’s book as its source.
-Voigt begins each drawing by marking the passages in the text that triggered intuitive associations.
+Voigt begins each drawing by marking passages in the text which triggered intuitive associations.

 Immersion (2018/2019)

-Immersion takes as its starting point the process of perception itself.
+Immersion takes the process of perception itself as its starting point.
 It deals less with exactly what we perceive than how we perceive.
-The series seeks to develop appropriate forms to understand the inner constitution of archetypal images, that which is behind what we see, and how such images might be experienced or shared collectively.
+The series seeks to develop appropriate forms to understand the inner constitution of archetypal images, which is behind what we see, and how such images might be experienced or shared collectively.
 A central element in these works is the torus, a shape that Voigt conceives of as a model for perception, in combination with arrows, axes, and lines.
 Voigt first began working with these forms in her Lacan Studies from 2016.
-She begins each work in the Immersion series by immersing paper in pigment.
+She commences each work in the Immersion series by immersing paper in pigment.
 Each color is selected to denote a particular atmosphere or emotional state.
 A large torus figure forms the central element of the composition and in each variation its dimensions morph and rotate.
 Voigt describes Immersion as a “time-based series,” with each piece created one after the other and representing a different moment in time.
 “When you look at the series as a whole you can see the exact connection between those moments,” Voigt explains, “In real life you focus on each moment at a time, and you can’t stop and zoom out in order to see the bigger picture.”
 Another variable element of the compositions are Voigt’s use of gold and precious metals.
 She incorporates metal inlays by cutting out sections of the drawings and gilding them with gold, aluminum, and copper leaf and reintegrating the shapes into their original place in the composition.